ThomRogers/missing-datasets/README.md

 - Firm statistics on how often police arrest women for making false rape reports
 - Caucasian children adopted by parents of color
 - Total number of local and state police departments using stingray phone trackers (IMSI-catchers)
+- Laid off employees by age and state (US)

 ----